themagicalmammal/howtolinux/README.md

 ```

 ### EarlyOOM
 It is a cool new feature enabled in Fedora 33.
 What is it, you ask?
 In Layman terms, It frees memory when the ram or the swap gets close to full (over 90%).
-Making this a beneficial feature for the heavy usage.
+Making this a beneficial feature for heavy usage.
 This is a very important feature for old hardware.
 It only consumes 0.5 to 2 MB in the background. <br /> <br />
 To install it
 ```bash
 sudo apt install earlyoom -y